Joe Gramando wearing a Waterbury hard hat and holding blueprints, standing by the Waterbury Green

 Joe Gramando of Waterbury CT unrolling and looking down at building blueprints WORX

 The Brown Building and Howland-Hughes Building are just the start of Gramando’s vision.
-Green Hub has recently earned the right to develop the former Odd Fellows Hall on North Main Street, a short walk from the Brown Building.
+Green Hub has recently earned the right to develop the former Odd Fellows Hall on North Main Street – a short walk from the Brown Building – which will become a key research and academic facility for the University of Connecticut.

 He sees many more buildings in the same area which could become part of an expansive plan that he has coined the “University District.’